 The term Thru-Hiking refers to a long-distance, end-to-end hiking or backpacking trip that crosses the country from one point to another.
-The most impressive thru-hiking trails are the Appalachian Trail (A.T.), the Pacific Crest Trail (PCT), and the Continental Divide Trail (CDT).
+The most notorious thru-hiking trails include the Appalachian Trail (A.T.), the Pacific Crest Trail (PCT), and the Continental Divide Trail (CDT).

-Traveling on foot was a common way of transporting food long distances.
-The thru-hiking practice was born when necessity met personal enjoyment.
+Traveling on foot used to be a common way of transporting food long distances.
+The thru-hiking practice was born when a necessary chore evolved into something of personal enjoyment.
 There are many unrecorded stories of the thru-hiking pioneers around the country and unfortunately, they will remain untold.

-Ever since the official opening of the hiking trails around the 1920s, the practice gained more and more popularity for outdoor enthusiasts.
+Ever since the official creation of many hiking trails during the 1920s, the practice has gained more and more popularity for outdoor enthusiasts.

-One of the most famous thru-hikers of all time is Emma Rowena Gatewood, aka Grandma Gatewood, who was the first woman to solo hike the AT in one season at age 67 with completely unsuitable gear.
-What is more, Grandma Gatewood is not the only one, there are so many stories worth to be known about strong and determined thru-hikers.
+One of the most famous thru-hikers of all time is Emma Rowena Gatewood, aka Grandma Gatewood.
+She was the first woman to solo hike the AT in one season at age 67 with completely unsuitable gear.
+Grandma Gatewood’s legacy is just one of so many stories about strong and determined thru-hikers.

-On the main hiking trails, there are hundreds of hikers every year, the most popular starting points being crowded from March 1 to April 15.
+Hundreds of hikers flock to the main hiking trails every year, crowding the most popular starting points from March 1 to April 15.

-Unfortunately, only 1 in 4 people manage to finish a given trail, as the physical and mental challenges can be too much for inexperienced hikers.
+Unfortunately, only 1 in 4 people actually manage to finish a given trail.
+The physical and mental demands of this activity can be too much for inexperienced hikers.

-Thru-hiking is a real challenge for everyone who wants to set foot on the trails.
-To put it simply, it is not realistic for everybody to dedicate more than 6 months for completing a trail.
+Thru-hiking is a challenge for everyone who decides to set foot on these trails.
+To put it simply, it’s not realistic for everybody to dedicate 6 months or more to the completion of a trail.

-The majority of people starting their journey on one of the 3 main trails are solo hikers and the mental strength is the main part that can make or break your entire hiking experience.
+The majority of people starting their journey on one of the 3 main trails are solo hikers.
+Mental strength is a main aspect that can make or break your entire hiking experience.